ivanoglo/ivanoglo/README.md

 <p style="color:#333333; font-size:15px; line-height:1.6;">
 <strong>Full Stack and Quantum Software Engineer</strong> with a strong entrepreneurial background and 5 years of experience in building scalable, high-performance systems.<br>
-Former CTO and co-founder of a profitable AI platform scaled to <strong>200,000+</strong> users, leading full-stack architecture, LLM pipelines, and distributed infrastructure.<br>
+Former Founding Engineer of a profitable AI platform scaled to <strong>200,000+</strong> users, leading full-stack architecture, LLM pipelines, and distributed infrastructure.<br>
 Specialized in <strong>C++/Python integration</strong>, achieving over <strong>10,000×</strong> performance gains in quantum simulation, with expertise in scientific computing and error correction.<br>
 Experienced in taking complex systems from prototype to production, combining hardware-aware design, backend optimization, and reliable automation.
 </p>